CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 <br />

 Now, eventually, for points along the transect we want to see how elevation, temperature and precipitation changes when going from left to right on the transect.
-This means: we are working towards a plot where we have longitude on the X-axis and elevation/precipitation/temperature on the y-axis.
+This means: we are working towards a plot where we have longitude on the X-axis and elevation / precipitation / temperature on the y-axis.

 One of the easiest ways to do this, is to first create an Image with several bands: one for longitude (or latitude, if you want to investigate a vertical gradient), one for elevation, one band for yearly temperature, and one band for yearly precipitation.

-Once we have this image, we can collect the various variables (longitude, elevation, temperature...) along the transect with the ee.Reducer.toList() function that is explained on [this page](https://developers.google.com/earth-engine/guides/charts_array).
+Once we have this image, we can collect the various variables (longitude, elevation, temperature...) along the transect with the `ee.Reducer.toList()` function that is explained on [this page](https://developers.google.com/earth-engine/guides/charts_array).

 But first things first, let's make this Image with the different bands.